LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D1-WebPage-io.md

   - element name (tag name)
   - or a combination of the selectors above

 - The `querySelector` method will return a single reference to the first matching element it finds on the page.
-In this case, it will find an element with the attribute `class="cit"`.
+In the example below, it will find an element with the attribute `class="cit"`.

   ```javascript
   document.querySelector(".cit").innerHTML = "Greetings CIT!";